andrewdouglassmith1/Zillow_Price_Prediction/README.md

 **Next Steps**

 Given the small number of data point, more data must be collected to regularize and improve the model.
+The model final model was overfit to a high degree (training R2 = 0.91); however due to the limited datatpoints, applying a Lasso model did not improve overfitting.
 A method for screening for home condition and the accuracy of key categorical variables is needed to improve the model.
 This is due to a significant premium for renovated homes and major discrepancies between key categorical variables (i.e. waterfront).

 **File Contents**